Income and assets tests

 If you’re 22 or older

-We use the parental means to assess parental income.
+We use the parental means test to assess parental income.
 There are 2 parts:

 If you’re dependent, we need your parents’ or guardians’ income details.